scotteza/shell-kicker/README.md

 ## Newline characters

-If you are having issues with line endings, run this:

-`dos2unix ./initialise.sh ./found_script.sh ./not_found_script.sh`
+If you are having issues with line endings, run this `dos2unix ./initialise.sh ./found_script.sh ./not_found_script.sh`